ctron/dentrassi.de/content/blog/2011/02/04/2011-02-04-access-to-wmi-in-java-using-eclipse-swt-ole-integration.md

 First a new Variant structure is allocated (again, this is OS memory allocation, not JVM!).
 Next the while loop iterates over the enumeration using Next calls and passes the variants to the visitor interface.
 The try-finally block ensures that when something goes wrong, at least the memory is freed in order to prevent memory leaks.

 Actually is was asking myself why this IEnumVARIANT implementation does not perform the full magic and provides a way to access enums without using internal stuff.
-But I guess the SWT team has not too much interest in working on OLE/COM stuff and likes to keeps things as minimalistic as possible.
+But I guess the SWT team has not too much interest in working on OLE/COM stuff and likes to keep things as minimalistic as possible.

-As last step the while executeQuery method iterates over the <q>SWbemObjectSet</q> enumeration which returns Variants (VT\_DISPATCH) pointing to instances of <q>SWbemObject</q>.
+As last step the while executeQuery method iterates over the <q>SWbemObjectSet</q> enumeration which returns Variants (`VT_DISPATCH`) pointing to instances of <q>SWbemObject</q>.
 They again have a property <q>Properties\_</q> that, which again is an enumeration of <q>Name</q> and <q>Value</q> pairs.
 The one needs to iterate again in order to request all properties.

 it was quite interesting to see what is possible with Eclipse SWT and quite annoying to dig through incomplete COM documentation.
 But in the end it worked :)